 This makes the calcium content less of a concern over the high oxalate levels.
 Both calcium and oxalate can contribute to stone formation in guinea pigs, so it’s important to be cautious of foods containing high levels of one or the other.

 Like other foods, there is always a chance that your guinea pig is allergic or has a bad reaction to Swiss chard.
 This is rare, but it’s always important to introduce new foods gradually and keep an eye on your guinea pig in case they have an adverse reaction.

 How Often Can Guinea Pigs Eat Swiss Chard?

-It’s best to feed swiss chard to your guinea pig no more than once or twice a week.
+It’s best to feed Swiss chard to your guinea pig no more than once a week.
 Offer about half a leaf per guinea pig with most of the stem removed.

 Oxalates are linked to many issues, including kidney stones, bloat, and renal failure.
 Guinea pigs have very small bodies, so their oxalate intake should be limited.

 High oxalate foods like Swiss chard and spinach are not the best veggies to include in your guinea pig’s regular weekly diet.

 Swiss chard also contains a decent amount of calcium, so avoid feeding it at the same time as other high-calcium foods like parsley, collard greens, and bok choy.
 Some good options to rotate with Swiss chard are foods low in calcium and oxalates like zucchini, apples, strawberries, and endive.